vmware-tanzu/community-edition/docs/site/content/docs/latest/designs/package-management.md

 using the [InstalledPackage
 CR](https://carvel.dev/kapp-controller/docs/latest/packaging/#installedpackage-cr).
-Once present in the cluster, kapp-controller (server side) is able to resolve what resources need to be created and reconcile to create them.
+Once present in the cluster, kapp-controller (server side) is able to resolve what resources need to be created and reconciled to create them.

 The primary work on the `tanzu` CLI side is to translate a `Package` CR into an `InstalledPackage` based on the user's desire.
 Consider the following available